Val Kilmer, 'Top Gun' and Batman star with an intense approach, dies at 65

 Janet Maslin in The New York Times said Kilmer was “hamstrung by the straight-man aspects of the role,” while Roger Ebert deadpanned that he was a “completely acceptable” substitute for Keaton.
 Kilmer, who was one and done as Batman, blamed much of his performance on the suit.

-“When you’re in it, you can barely move and people have to help you stand up and sit down,” Kilmer said in “Val.”
+“When you’re in it, you can barely move and people have to help you stand up and sit down,” Kilmer said in “Val,” in lines spoken by his son Jack, who voiced the part of his father in the film because of his inability to speak.
 “You also can’t hear anything and after a while people stop talking to you, it’s very isolating.
-It was a struggle for me to get a performance past the suit, and it was frustrating until I realised that my role in the film was just to show up and stand where I was told to.”
+It was a struggle for me to get a performance past the suit, and it was frustrating until I realized that my role in the film was just to show up and stand where I was told to.”

 His next projects were the film version of the 1960s TV series “The Saint” — fussily putting on wigs, accents and glasses — and “The Island of Dr. Moreau” with Marlon Brando, which became one of the decade’s most infamously cursed productions.